PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

-# Create and Test an External Service
+# Create and Test an On-premise Service

-In this tutorial you will learn how to create an external service with a pay-per-use pricing plan and report the usage of your service to our metering API.
+In this tutorial you will learn how to create an on-premise service with a pay-per-use pricing plan and report the usage of your service to our metering API.
-Further reading on external services can be found in our [External Services documentation](../docs/service-platform/external-services.md).
+Further reading on external services can be found in our [On-premise Services documentation](../docs/service-platform/external-services.md).

 ## The Example Service